oasis-open/openc2-jadn-software/jadn/docs/jadn-overview.md

 |---------:|-------------|
 Binary     | A sequence of octets or bytes.
 Serialized either as binary data or as a string using an encoding such as hex or base64.
 Boolean    | A logical entity that can have two values: true, and false.
 Serialized as either integer or keyword.
 Integer    | A number that can be written without a fractional component.
-Serialized either as binary data or a text string.
+Serialized either as binary data or a string.
 Number     | A real number.
 Valid values include integers, rational numbers, and irrational numbers.
-Serialized as either binary data or a text string.
+Serialized as either binary data or a string.
 Null       | Nothing, used to designate fields with no value.
-Serialized as an empty string.
+Serialized as a keyword or an empty string.
 String     | A sequence of characters.
 Each character must have a valid Unicode codepoint.
+Serialized as a string.

 ### Structure Types